 Vice President, Research

 Joining SAGE Publishing in London in 1995, Miranda has worked in journals publishing for over 25years.
 Her career has included work within a variety of roles within the editorial department, including as a Commissioning Editor for Criminology books and journals.
 As Vice President for Research, Miranda has overall responsibility for the growth and development strategy for a big portfolio of social science, humanities and STM titles.

 Vice President, Library Editorial & DC Executive Lead

 Enjoy the conversation?
-Check out the first two episodes of the series:
+Check out the rest of the series:

 Check out our previous series with SAGE Publishing, Academic Librarianship in the Age of COVID:

 Subscribe to our monthly newsletter, Choice Podcast Updates!